How to raise an invoice

 If a customer sends a cheque to an OCC office it should be banked locally and cash receipted via the ‘Record local banking’ tile on the IBC portal.
 Forwarding a cheque on to the IBC will cause an additional delay in the income being banked and there is a risk of the cheque getting lost in the post.

-For information on cash receipting invoice payments, see section 4 ‘Invoice payment’ of the IBC’s ‘Record local banking’ guidance.
+For information on cash receipting invoice payments, see the help page.